 •Homework will be assigned occasionally in weeks 1-8 (often a problem from de Pater & Lissauer) and will be announced in class and posted on D2L.
-You are to solve problems on scratch paper, and before submitting, clean up your steps, and write them down clearly (e.g. on white/ruled papers, compiled pdf, computer workbook).
+Solve problems on scratch paper, and before submitting, clean up your steps and write them down clearly (e.g. on white/ruled papers, compiled pdf, matlab workbook).
 Homework is graded on a 10-point scale, where 10 means answers are correct and methodology is clear.
 You are encouraged to work together but the work that you submit must be your own.
 Answers written down without steps or justification (methodology) will receive zero credit.
 Late homework will be deducted 2 points for 1 day late, 5 points for 2, and thereafter not accepted.
 Graduate homework: There will sometimes be one additional question for graduate students, and undergraduates are welcome to try it for extra credit.

 •Course participation: Participating in the course is vital to the learning process.
 Attendance is required at all scheduled lectures and discussions.
 Class participation also includes allocating adequate time to read the assignments so you come to class prepared.
 This, in turn, raises the intellectual level of the class.
 If students are not prepared to participate, there will be a pop quiz counting towards the participation grade.
-Graduate and undergraduate students will be graded the same for participation.
+Graduate and undergraduate students will be graded the same.

 •Seminar leadership: Students will be graded on how well they lead the discussion seminar related to their own research topic.
-Graduate students will be evaluated additionally based on how substantially they contribute to seminar discussions overall.
+Graduate students will be evaluated additionally based on how substantially they contribute to the last five weeks of seminar discussions overall.

-• Final exam: There will be no final exam, but reserve the exam date for final presentations.
+• Final exam: There will be no final exam.

-Required Textbook: "Planetary Sciences" by I. de Pater and J. Lissauer (Cambridge University Press, 2nd Edition, 2015).
-This book is available in PDF format for free download through the University library.
+Textbooks: "Planetary Sciences" by I. de Pater and J. Lissauer (Cambridge University Press, 2nd Edition, 2015).
+This book is available for free download through the University library.